ruggeri/tech-notes/randos/automotive/engines/02c-v-twin.md

     overlap).
   - Like all 90deg V-Twins I know, uses a shared crank pin and fires on a 270-450 interval.
+    - 180deg of power, 90deg of silence, 180deg of power, 270deg of
+      silence.
   - Transverse mounted.
   - No rocking couple because of single crank pin.
     - Well, that isn't true.
 Even though there's one crank pin, there are two side-by-side connecting rods.
 Which means you have some rotational imbalance.
+    - But it's a lot less.
   - Ducati doesn't do any parallel twins.
 V-Twins are used for their smaller displacement bikes.
   - A downside to this design is that you need a longer wheelbase to accommodate the horizontal cylinder.
 That impacts maneuverability.
-    - Though it's not a big problem for cruiser bikes.
+    - Though it's not a big problem for cruiser bikes or adventure bikes.
 - Moto Guzzi V7 Engine
   - Longitudinal mounted, 90deg V-twin.
   - Uses a single crank pin.
 270-450 firing interval.